Going to a restaurant with a baby can be the worst nightmare or a pleasant family experience…

 Believe it or not, the scenario largely depends on a little planning on your side…

-If eating out used to be a nice family tradition, when there were just the two of you, nothing prevents you from having those special outings along with your little one.
+If eating out used to be a nice family tradition when there were just the two of you, nothing prevents you from having those special outings along with your little one.

 - Formal dining with a kid who is too young is likely to be a disaster, but if your child is a little older to understand and learn table manners, it can be a fun experience.

 - Choose establishments with a higher noise level (but not music that is too loud!) if you know that your child can’t keep quiet for more than a few minutes.
 Nevertheless, encourage him/her to speak in a lower tone and avoid clanging with a spoon.
 Bringing your own plastic baby cutlery can be a good idea for babies who love banging with whatever he or she can reach.

-- If your child is still a young baby, who can’t sit in a high chair, but rather lies in his stroller, ask for a table where you can have the carrier next to where you sit.
+- If your child is still a young baby who can’t sit in a high chair but rather lies in his stroller, ask for a table where you can have the carrier next to where you sit.

-- If you need to be able to breastfeed your baby, either ask if the restaurant has nice rest rooms or if you can have a table where you can breastfeed in public facing the wall.
-This way you can nurse your baby without the stress of bothering anyone around you.
-Also remember to wear a good nursing bra and top.
+- If you need to be able to breastfeed your baby, either ask if the restaurant has nice restrooms or if you can have a table where you can breastfeed in public, facing the wall.
+This way, you can nurse your baby without the stress of bothering anyone around you.
+Also, remember to wear a good nursing bra and top.

 - Don’t rely on a few crayons that may (or may not!) be offered as entertainment for your child.
 They will engage him/her for a few minutes at max.
 Pack his/her favorite toys, or pick up a couple of new ones (choose ones that produce less noise).
 If your child is interested in books – the better it is, as they tend to draw the attention for longer periods.
 For slightly older children, an iPad can make room for quite long dinners. :-)

 - Make eating out exciting and educating for your child – talk to him/her, explain what is going on around, point at interesting objects and name them, show how to use cutlery, etc.